Al-Haqbani/z/README.md

 `jsfile` so you can include archived JavaScript scanning when running normal or full‑auto scans.
 Simply choose `jsfile` as the platform and supply the target domain.
+The `hidden path` menu option builds on this logic to fetch code from a GitHub repository, extract URL paths, and test them against a chosen domain.
+You can also run a simple **API fuzz** routine that probes common paths such as `/api`, `/api/v1` and `/api/login` to quickly check a site for typical API endpoints.
+A helper script attempts to discover the real IP address behind Cloudflare by resolving a few common subdomains like `direct` or `origin`.
 A fourth option allows scanning a list of JavaScript URLs stored in a text file.

 ```bash